💡 Download the complete guide to AI-generated synthetic data!

 Data democratization best practices

-At MOSTLY AI, we see more and more companies pivot to the proactive data approach.
-These trend-setters create internal - or in some cases, external data exchange platforms - to facilitate innovation and data-forward thinking across organizations and beyond.
+More and more companies pivot to a proactive data approach.
+These innovators create internal - or in some cases, external data exchange platforms - to facilitate innovation and data-forward thinking across the organization and beyond.

 Synthetic data sandboxes are populated with curated and maintained synthetic versions of business-critical datasets.
 Access to synthetic data assets can be broadly and quickly provided.
-Citizen data scientists, third-party vendors, or even regulators can freely use synthetic data sandboxes, accelerating innovation and compliance.
-Synthetic data technology is a data anonymization approach that preserves all of the intelligence locked up in data assets.
-It's 100% GDPR compliant, ready to unlock customer data for a wide variety of use cases:
+Citizen data scientists can freely use synthetic data sandboxes, accelerating innovation and compliance.
+This helps to unlock customer data for a wide variety of further use cases, such as:

 data democratization with synthetic data